Doctor of Occupational Therapy, O.T.D.

 Program Description

-All didactic coursework is offered on the University of Oklahoma Health Sciences Center (OUHSC) campuses in Oklahoma City and Tulsa.
-To meet the broad healthcare needs of Oklahomans, the University of Oklahoma Occupational Therapy Program offers our program in both Tulsa and Oklahoma City.
-Students physically attend courses and labs on one of the two campuses.
-Lectures are broadcast between the two campuses which provides the opportunity for students to receive a rich and wide-ranging education from regional experts in the field.
+All didactic coursework is offered on the University of Oklahoma Health Campus (OUHC) in Oklahoma City.
+To meet the broad healthcare needs of Oklahomans, the University of Oklahoma Occupational Therapy Program offers our program in Oklahoma City.
+Students physically attend courses and labs on campus.
+Lectures are broadcast which provides the opportunity for students to receive a rich and wide-ranging education from regional experts in the field.

 The Doctor of Occupational Therapy degree-professional program consists of three years (99 semester hours) of sequenced and integrated didactic, clinical, and capstone courses.
 Students must complete 24 weeks of Level II fieldwork as well as an individual 14-week capstone experience within 18 months following the completion of the didactic portion of the program.
 All coursework, fieldwork, and capstone courses are to be completed in no more than five years.
 The doctoral capstone experience must be started after completion of all coursework and Level II fieldwork as well as completion of preparatory activities defined in 2018 ACOTE O.T.D.
 Standard D.1.3.

-The University of Oklahoma Health Sciences Center College of Allied Health ensures that program expectations, learning objectives, and educational outcomes offered at the Oklahoma City campus and Tulsa campus are consistent.
-Program outcomes between the Oklahoma City campus and Tulsa campus are evaluated yearly by course directors.
+The University of Oklahoma Health Campus College of Allied Health ensures that program expectations, learning objectives, and educational outcomes offered is consistent.
+Program outcomes at the Oklahoma City campus are evaluated yearly by course directors.

 The progression and retention policies for the program in Occupational Therapy are described in the College of Allied Health Academic Standards.